 General Program Requirements

-Deceased Veterans discharged under honorable conditions and any member of the U.S. Armed Forces who died on active duty may be eligible for burial in a national cemetery.
+Deceased Veterans discharged under other than dishonorable conditions and any member of the U.S. Armed Forces who died on active duty may be eligible for burial in a national cemetery.

 Veterans whose only active duty service was for training while in the National Guard or Reserves are not eligible, unless there are special circumstances, like death while on duty or as a result of training.